mattbasta/client-performance-handbook/manuscript/01-Introduction-to-Web-Performance.md

 This information can be collected partially though Google Analytics, but libraries like Boomerang by Yahoo!, custom reporting tools, or even WebPageTest provide much more complete and actionable data.

-In a perfect world, this information would distill down into the following form:
+Another ideal form for this data would look something like the following:

 | Percentile | Ready Time (s) | Load Time (s) |
 |------------|----------------|---------------|